-With the experience of years of giving tours, it is noticeable that the majority of visitors to Normandy choose to focus on their own ‘National’ sectors.
+With the experience of years of giving tours in Normandy, it is noticeable that the majority of visitors to Normandy choose to focus on their own ‘National’ sectors.
 Inevitable, understable, time available…whatever the reasons, this does tend to lead to a failed appreciation of just how important the combined Allied effort was.
 Contrasts, with hindsight, have a tendancy to overlook the achievements of Inter-allied teamwork.
 And that in Normandy there was no ‘easy’ ride for anyone – statistics are far too often mis-managed and used like opinion polls… These lectures are in fact opportunities for any national group to enhance a visit to Normandy with a wider perspective of a region of events not compatible to a one or two day tour wish list of sites to visit.

 There are several possible lecture presentations, all enhanced by a powerpoint enabled slide presentation.